wu-json/m1-finance-grafana/README.md

 From there, you will want to download `Dividend Activity` data from M1 Finance.
 You can do this by navigating to the account of interest on the website and then going to the `Activity Tab -> Filter Dividend Events -> Download CSV`.
 Make sure before you download, that you ensure the activity filter is set to filter for dividend events only.

 Once you download all your CSVs, you will want to put them inside a directory inside the root project called `dividend-data`.
-I personally recommend you make each CSV contain 1 month of dividend data and then name the files something like `start-date-end-date-page.csv` (e.g. `2023-06-01-2023-07-01-1.csv`) and back them up to cloud somewhere for easy access.
+I personally recommend you make each CSV contain 1 month of dividend data and then name the files something like `2023-12-page-1.csv` and back them up to cloud somewhere for easy access.

 ```bash
 # directory structure